Tutorials

 What Is Cloud Technology and Why Is It Important?

-This is in contrast to the more traditional data storage option, which was to use on-premises hardware and software.
-In this short definition, it is easy to see why cloud computing is so important.
+This contrasts the more traditional data storage option, which used on-premises hardware and software.
+This short definition makes it easy to see why cloud computing is so important.

 This is when a Microsoft licensing partner like Bytes Microsoft CSP can come in handy.
-By using a management service, you can pinpoint the right solution at the cheapest price, ensuring you get the most out of your cloud usage.
+Using a management service, you can pinpoint the right solution at the cheapest price, ensuring you get the most out of your cloud usage.

 Understanding Cloud Deployment Models